siifat/siifat.github.io/_posts/2024-01-06-javanotes.md

 Now let's write our first code in Java!

+## How to name a java source file?
+- All java source file should end with .java
+    - <font color="yellow">Example :</font> Hello.java

+- Each .java file can contain only **one public class**

+- The name of the file should be the name of the public class plus ".java"
+    - <font color="yellow">Example : </font> If the public class is `public class HelloWorld` (HelloWorld), then the file name should be `HelloWorld.java`

+> If the class name contains multiple words then capitalize the first letter of each word.
+Example: `HelloWorld.java` {: prompt-info }

-# Writing our first code
+## Writing our first code
 Whenever we learn a new programming language, it has become a tradition that we start our journey by printing "Hello world".
 We'll be doing exactly that right now.

 ```java